Sierra Teller Ornelas

-Sierra Nizhoni Teller Ornelas (born 1981) (Navajo) is an American showrunner, screenwriter, filmmaker and weaver from Tucson, Arizona.
+Sierra Nizhoni Teller Ornelas (Navajo, born March 3, 1981) is a Native American showrunner, screenwriter, filmmaker and sixth-generation tapestry weaver from Tucson, Arizona.
 She is one of three co-creators of the scripted NBC (Peacock) comedy series Rutherford Falls, alongside Ed Helms and Mike Schur.

-Known for writing and production work on shows such as Brooklyn Nine-Nine, Happy Endings, Splitting Up Together, and Superstore, Ornelas has also written and contributed to This American Life and the New York Times.
-In 2019 Ornelas signed a multi-year development deal with Universal Television, beginning with the Peacock sitcom Rutherford Falls.
+Known for writing and production work on shows such as Brooklyn Nine-Nine, Happy Endings, Splitting Up Together, and Superstore, Teller Ornelas has also written and contributed to This American Life and the New York Times.
+In 2019 Teller Ornelas signed a multi-year development deal with Universal Television, beginning with the Peacock sitcom Rutherford Falls.

 Early life and education

-Ornelas is from Tucson, Arizona.
+Teller Ornelas was born March 3, 1981, in Tucson, Arizona.
 She is Navajo, born to the Edge Water clan.
 Her maternal grandfather is Water Flowing Together clan and her paternal grandfather is Mexican clan.

-Ornelas knew as early as second grade that she wanted to write for television.
+As a child, Teller Ornelas spend extended periods working alongside her mother (Barbara Teller Ornelas as a tapestry weaver.
+The constant time she spent surrounded by Native art at gallery openings, Native art markets, and world-famous museums shielded Teller Ornelas from the poor representation of Indigenous culture in mainstream television.
+It was her moments tapestry weaving with her mother that sparked a deep interest in film and film writing.
+As early as second grade Teller Ornelas knew that she wanted to write for television.

+Teller Ornelas attended a college preparatory high school in the late 1990s.
+During this period of her life, she furthered her appreciation for the act of storytelling and its impact on the lives of Indigenous peoples.

 She attended the University of Arizona, where she studied media arts.
+There she discovered the long-running Comedy Corner troupe which held comedy sketches in the Student Union's Cellar.
+Teller Ornelas began as audience member and eventually became a key writer and producer.
+She graduated from the School of Theatre, Film & Television in 2005.